banigoden/banigoden/README.md

 ## Hi there 👋 I am Denis
+##  I a looking for A backend or fronted  developer position
 ### 🔭 I’m a 29-year-old software guy
 ### 🌱 I’m currently learning Python, CSS, Kubernates,
 ### 👯 I’m looking to collaborate on my GitHub repos